-Total operating expenses were \$2,066 million for 2022, an increase of \$615 million or 42.4 percent over 2021.
+Total operating expenses were \$1,748 million for 2023, a decrease of \$317 million or 15.4 percent over 2022.

-- Purchased power increased by \$478 million or 120.8 percent primarily due to the unplanned outage of Cosumnes Power Plant (CPP), increased load, reduced hydro, and record high heat wave in September that led to increase procurement of power. - Production expense decreased by \$21 million or 6.0 percent primarily due to unplanned CPP outage for majority of the year. - General, administrative and customer increased by \$102 million or 66.6 percent primarily due to SMUD establishing regulatory accounting in 2022 for pension and OPEB regulatory costs and/or credits to defer recognition of certain expenses related to the amortization of pension and OPEB deferred outflows and deferred inflows of resources compared to 2021 there were large credit adjustments related to pension and OPEB based on the most recent actuarial results. - Maintenance increased by \$32 million or 23.1 percent primarily due to increased costs related to tree trimming and JPA thermal plant maintenance.
+- Purchased power decreased by \$422 million or 48.3 percent primarily due to the unplanned outage of CPP in 2022 that led to an increase in procurement power in 2022.
+In 2023, the increased hydro generation, lower energy market prices and decreased load led to decrease in procurement of power. - Production expense increased by \$22 million or 6.5 percent primarily due to unplanned CPP outage for majority of 2022. - General, administrative and customer increased by \$54 million or 21.4 percent primarily due to large credit adjustments related to pension and OPEB actuarial results in the prior year. - Maintenance increased by \$13 million or 7.5 percent primarily due to increased costs related to storm response in early 2023.

-The following chart illustrates 2022 operating expenses by expense classification and percentage of the total:
+The following chart illustrates 2023 operating expenses by expense classification and percentage of the total: